hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 29,000 USD <br/> <!-- 28,843 -->
 **Funders:** UNDP 91%, UK FCDO

-The goal of this project is to recover low value glass, paper and plastic waste in Samoa and Tokelau.
+The goal of this project is to recover low-value glass, paper and plastic waste in Samoa and Tokelau.

 In Samoa 8 people have been employed to perform glass waste recovery as part of the project.
-The workforce, led by a female supervisor, includes 4 young men and 3 young women with disabilities.
+The workforce, led by a female supervisor, includes 3 young women with disabilities and 4 young men.
 Procurement of a recycling machine for paper waste has been initiated, but the machine has not yet arrived in Samoa.

 In Tokelau, the national waste management workforce has increased from 1 to 4 people.
 All 3 waste management officers are women.

-**SDG 1 "No Poverty":**

-**SDG 5 "Gender equality":**

-**SDG 14 "Life below water":**
+**Conclusion:**

+**SDG 1 "No Poverty":** One of the aims of the project was to provide work opportunities to women and young people who often struggle to find income sources.

+**SDG 11 "Sustainable cities and communities":** Improving the waste management system on these islands will allow them to be more sustainable.

+[The summary of all 14 projects in a spreadsheet format.][1]

 [1]: https://docs.google.com/spreadsheets/d/1FfM0MyacdKvLdndJ17NqJ8KVzdM5VkfyXE-Sdu_j_Vc/edit?usp=sharing